kentan-official/kentan/docs/docs/getting-started/quick-start.md

 to the article [Use Existing Model Instances](fundamentals/sketch?id=existing-class-instance).

 The complete Sketch for the `ShoppingBasket` is shown below.
-Please note that the second parameters adds two products as default values.
+Please note that the second parameter adds two products as default values.
 This is easily achieved by using the Sketch `ForProduct` inside `ForShoppingBasket`.
 This approach is also called _Sketch Composition_.